 Phillips Coal Ball Collection

-Coal balls are petrified pockets of plant debris that were preserved 280 million to 325 million years ago during the Upper Carboniferous Period, sometimes called the Great Coal Age.
+Coal balls are petrified pockets of plant debris preserved 280 million to 325 million years ago during the Upper Carboniferous Period, sometimes called the Great Coal Age.

 Plants immortalized in these coal balls are preserved at the cellular level, details not preserved in other types of fossils.
 Their remarkable preservation makes coal balls invaluable for reconstructing the environment and climate in the Carboniferous.
 Scientists have used coal balls to gain insights about temperature, humidity, and C02 during that time.